playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-element-reference/index.md

 <!-- tabs:end -->

-## Step 4: Centering the tooltip horizontally
+## Step 4: Centering the Tooltip Horizontally

 To center a `position: fixed` element is a challenge and a half.
 While there's half a dozen ways we could go about this, we're going to opt for a solution that involves: